AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 * And more (new supported channels are added regularly)

 Learn more about how to gather data...

-## Administrators

-Analytics administrators are responsible for choosing the implementation method most appropriate for their organization.

-After Adobe Analytics is implemented, administrators need to perform various configuration tasks to ensure that analysts and end users are getting the full value from Adobe Analytics.

 ### Implement Adobe Analytics